mrvivacious/mrvivacious/README.md

 I like to build stuff that people would wanna use

-I work on a porn blocker, **PorNo!**.
-Currently trying to figure out how to determine if a website is pornographic without prior knowledge of the site while minimizing false positives.
+I ~~work on a porn blocker, **PorNo!**.
+Currently trying to figure out how to determine if a website is pornographic without prior knowledge of the site while minimizing false positives.~~ am mad chillin rn

 I like frisbee, poetry, call of duty.